How Robotic Floor Cleaning Equipment Are Changing Floor Care Standards

 K-12 Schools

-- Reduce Exposure to Germs: Robotic scrubbers sanitize high-traffic areas like cafeterias and gymnasiums more consistently.
+- Reduce Exposure to Germs: Robotic scrubbers sanitize high traffic spaces more consistently.

 - Improve Safety: Reduces slip hazards by ensuring spills and dirt are addressed more quickly.